demola07/fullStackReactWeatherApp/README.md

 # Weather App

-## A simple weather app, which displays the current weather forcast of your selected location
+## A simple weather app, which displays the current weather forecast of your selected location

 ## Built using **React**, **Express** and **PostgreSQL**.